volt-protocol/whitepaper/volt.md

 # ⚡VOLT⚡
 Inflation erodes the purchasing power of savers over time.
-Unpredictable inflation rates make it impossible to plan ahead financially when the value of money itself is constantly in flux.
+Unpredictable inflation rates make it impossible to plan ahead financially when the value of money itself is in flux.
 The US dollar lost 7.9% of its value in the last year, and the Euro 5.9%, the highest inflation rate in 39 years.
 Volt offers a solution -- a stablecoin that combats inflation by tracking real world prices, rather than pegging its value to a depreciating fiat currency.

 VOLT will start at a price of $1 and is designed to adjust over time according to Consumer Price Index (CPI) data.
 Like MakerDAO’s DAI, VOLT will be backed by a mixture of user-deposited collateral and protocol-controlled assets.